ANA Dreamliners back in service after engine part change

-TOKYO (Reuters) - Japan’s All Nippon Airways, the launch customer for Boeing’s 787 jets, said all of its Dreamliners are back in service after the carrier changed a component on their engines.
+TOKYO, Aug 3 (Reuters) - Japan’s All Nippon Airways (ANA) , the launch customer for Boeing’s 787 jets, said all of its Dreamliners are back in service after the carrier changed a component on their engines.

-ANA ANA.L (9202.T) last month grounded five of its 11 Dreamliners after tests revealed a risk of engine corrosion.
-The glitch was the latest disruption to Boeing’s (BA.N) flagship jet as the Chicago-based company recovers from a series of production delays.
+ANA last month grounded five of its 11 Dreamliners after tests revealed a risk of engine corrosion.
+The glitch was the latest disruption to Boeing’s flagship jet as the Chicago-based company recovers from a series of production delays.

 “We have solved the problem by changing engine parts.
 All the planes are back in operation,” ANA Chief Financial Officer Kiyoshi Tonomoto told reporters on Friday.

-The Trent 1000 engines on the ANA planes were supplied by Rolls-Royce (RR.L).
+The Trent 1000 engines on the ANA planes were supplied by Rolls-Royce.
 ANA launched Dreamliner, the world’s first passenger jet built mainly from lightweight carbon fibre, in October last year.

 Japan Airlines, which has four 787s in its fleet, uses engines built by GE and therefore does not face problems similar to those that affected ANA.